fico-ita/po_245_2023_T3/docs/index.md

 ## How to cite

-Since this project is a research based project, it is important to cite it in your work.
+Since this project is research based, and it is important to cite it in your work.
 To cite this project, use the following reference:

 ### BibTeX